wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-black.md

 <ins>Defensive Curl.</ins> The dracopede curls into a ball.
 As long as it stays in this position, it cannot be damaged by missile weapons and one-handed melee weapons.

-<ins>Poison Spray (recharge 2/6).</ins> The dracopede spits poison in a 10’ cone.
+<ins>Poison Spray (recharge 2/6).</ins> The dracopede spits poison in a short cone.
 Those who fail to dodge are poisoned for 1 minute.

 <br>